 Robotic welding is a costly investment, but it also starts to improve the bottom line of your business performance from the first day you begin operating it.

 Marlin uses robotic welding for their custom wire baskets.
 Welding is crucial for ensuring the baskets are able to meet the customer’s needs.
 Using the right kind of welding technique helps ensure that a wire basket is able to hold together under stress.

 Two of the most common welding technologies used in factories across the U.S. are metal inert gas (MIG) and tungsten inert gas (TIG) welding.
-Both of these arc welding techniques have their similarities, but there are times where one might be more useful than the other.
-So, how can you know when to use MIG welding or TIG welding?

 A little confusion is perfectly normal.
 After all, both MIG and TIG welding procedures use electrical arcs to produce heat and join metallic objects.
 Also, both processes use an inert gas mixture to prevent the corrosion of welding electrodes.

 But, there are some key differences between these two electrical arc welding processes which affect when you would want to use one or the other: